 We sell OPTI® point-of-care analyzers and related consumables for use in human medical hospitals and clinics to measure electrolytes, blood gases, acid-base balance, glucose and ionized calcium, and to calculate other parameters such as base excess and anion gap.
 These analyzers are used primarily in emergency rooms, operating rooms, cardiac monitoring areas and any locations where time-critical diagnostic testing is performed within the hospital setting.
 The OPTI® CCA and OPTI® Touch Electrolyte and Blood Gas Analyzers run single-use disposable cassettes that contain various configurations of analytes; the OPTI® R Analyzer runs reusable cassettes in various analyte configurations; and the OPTI® LION Stat Electrolyte Analyzer runs single-use electrolyte cassettes.
+OPTI Medical Systems also supplies our VetStat® analyzer and additionally, provides the electrolyte module and dry slide reagents that make up the electrolyte testing functionality of the Catalyst Dx® analyzer.

-Other
+Other Activities

-We maintain active research and development programs, some of which may materialize into the development and introduction of new technology, products or services that do not align with one of our existing business or service categories.
-In such situations, the related financial impacts are shown in the Other category.
-In connection with the restructuring of our pharmaceutical business at the end of 2008, we realigned one product line and two out-licensing arrangements from the pharmaceutical business to the Other category.
-The financial impacts of the product line and out-licensing arrangements have been shown in the Other segment for 2008.
-The segment information for the years ended December 31, 2006 and 2007 has been restated to conform to our presentation of reportable segments for the year ended December 31, 2008.
+In connection with the restructuring of our pharmaceutical product line at the end of 2008, we realigned two of our remaining product lines to the Rapid Assay line of business, which is part of our CAG segment, and realigned the remainder of the products, which comprises one product line and two out-licensing arrangements, from the pharmaceutical division to the Other category.
+The financial impacts of the product line and out-licensing arrangements have been shown in the Other category for 2009 and 2008.
+The segment information for the year ended December 31, 2007 has been restated to conform to our presentation of reportable segments for the year ended December 31, 2009 and 2008.